practicalli/spacemacs/working-with-projects/tidying-up-buffers.md

 `a` switches to the actions page

-`C-z` displays the list off all the available actions for a buffer.
+`C-z` displays the list of all the available actions for a buffer.

 [![Spacemacs Buffers - Helm Actions](/images/spacemacs-buffers-helm-actions.png)](/images/spacemacs-buffers-helm-actions.png)